whizline/team_dragonbones/README.md

 ## Get started:

 The most important thing!
-Please update the README.md with your team as collaborator at bottom of this docs.
+Please update the README.md with your name in collaborator section at bottom of this docs.
+Once that's done the team lead will add you to their team and to the org.

 ##### For Developer
 - Kindly star the project :wink: